glennhenry/cs-notes/docs/operating-system/09-memory-management/memory-management.md

 #### Allocation Strategy

-During allocation, there are few strategies to determine the best location to allocate a block of memory from a free memory pool :
+The OS keep track free memory in a memory pool.
+During allocation, there are few strategies to determine the best location to allocate a block of memory :

 - **First-Fit** :
   - Allocator searches for the first available memory block that is large enough to accommodate the requested size.